-Finally Section 10 summarizes and concludes with open problems and directions for future work.
+Finally, Section 10 summarises and concludes with open problems and directions for future work.

-2 Tools
+2 TOOLS

 Undefined terms and notation can be found in Diestel's text [34].
-Throughout the paper, we use the notation $\overrightarrow{X}$ to refer to a particular linear ordering of a set X.
+Throughout this article, we use the notation $\overrightarrow{X}$ to refer to a particular linear ordering of a set X.